 Domestic Violence Charges

-Domestic Violence charges are treated differently than most other criminal cases because from the outset of the charge, not the conviction, it is very likely that you will have your home and your children taken from you.
+Domestic Violence charges in Washington are treated differently than most other criminal cases because from the outset of the charge, not the conviction, it is very likely that you will have your home and your children taken from you.
 If you’ve been charged with a domestic violence defense contact the Law Office of Erin Bradley McAleer immediately to discuss your rights and your options.

 Do not plead guilty at Arraignment